Umashankar1105/CDK-Infra/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to AWS CDK  POC

 This project sets up a serverless data processing pipeline using AWS CDK.
 It integrates API Gateway, Lambda, and DynamoDB to handle file uploads, process the data, and store the results in a scalable database.